rahul43177/namaste-react/readME.md

-# Class number 2 in course
+# Class number 4 in course

-* What is React ?
-* Difference between Library and framework
-* What is CDN ?
-* What is cross-origin ?
-*
+## Laying the Foundation